 The course will provide you with information relating to working with children in different early years provisions.
 It will include learning about what is needed for the roles of the Early Years Practitioner and Teaching Assistant.
 Exploring these roles will allow you to make informed decisions about your own career path.

 This course is a great introduction back into learning and education.
 Its ideal if you want to know more about the roles of the Early Years Practitioner and Teaching Assistant.
 It can also help if you are not sure which route to take.
-Successful completion of the course will also mean you could gain the Gateway Award in Employability Skills.
-This will start you on your journey in a career in Working with Children.
+Successful completion of the course will also mean you could gain the Level 1 Award in Employability Skills.
+This will start you on your journey in a career in working with children.

 This course will enable you to: